-Allison Mattheis is Assistant Prof. of Applied and Advanced Studies in Education at California State Univ., Los Angeles.
+Allison Mattheis is an Associate Prof. of Applied and Advanced Studies in Education at California State Univ., Los Angeles.
 She is a lead researcher of the national Queer in STEM project.
 She has experience designing and implementing professional development programs on curriculum improvement.
 She teaches in programs to prepare teachers, K-12 leaders, and higher education professionals as social justice advocates in diverse learning spaces and conducts Safe Zone trainings.

 Vicki Magley is Professor of Psychology at University of Connecticut and past President of Society for Occupational Health Psychology.
 She is an expert on sexual harassment, workplace incivilities and climate, and occupational health, gender and stress.

 Sunita Nandihalli completed her Masters in Counseling Psychology at UW-Madison.